 “I typically buy anything that I am going to sleep on new,” Moyer says.
 That includes mattresses, couches, recliners and similar pieces.

 Fleming notes that “furnishing an entire home can be really expensive” but you can find low-cost pieces at budget furniture stores.
 Wherever you shop, she adds, “don’t forget to ask your local stores for special deals and check social media for price and inventory updates.”

-Plus, take advantage of your NEA membership by using NEA Click & Save.
-Recent furniture offers have included 30% off outdoor furniture at West Elm,* 30% off at Macy’s* and 12% off at Cost Plus World Market.*
+Plus, take advantage of your NEA membership by searching NEA Discount Marketplace for deals on furniture at retailers such as West Elm and Cost Plus World Market.

 Ask about price reductions on store display furniture.
 Solomon says she bought floor models for huge discounts in expensive big name department stores.

 Check store bargain basements, outlets and scratch-and-dent sales.
 A minor cosmetic defect that’s barely noticeable or easily hidden could save you money.
 For example, appliance and furniture prices are reduced as much as 50% or more at Rooms to Go Outlet.

 And when you're ready to buy, you can earn 3% cash back when you select “Home Improvement & Furnishings” as your choice category on the NEA Cash Back Rewards Card.

 Buying used is fine for wood, plastic and other solid surface items and you’ll usually get a better price, says Moyer.
 Try Craigslist or a local yard sale Facebook group, he suggests.
 “Either of these can get you some great deals.”